stefnotch/javaee-archetype/README.md

-Nevermind, creating an Archetype sucks.
+Creating an Archetype sucks.
 Way too many steps and requires all sorts of software.

+- Sonatype
+- Public key
+- Bad documentation
+- etc.